-a.
+- a.
 Notice of the public hearing shall be given not less than ten (10) days nor more than thirty (30) days prior to the date of the hearing by mailing, postage prepaid, a notice of the time and place of the hearing to the subdivider, the owner and all persons whose names appear on the latest available assessment roll of the County as owning property within three hundred (300) feet of the boundaries of the subdivision which is the subject of the application.
-Notice of the public hearing must also be published once in a newspaper having general circulation in the County not later than ten (10) days prior to the date of the hearing.

-- b.
-If the number of owners to whom notice would be mailed is greater than 1,000, notice may be provided by placing a display advertisement, a minimum one-eighth page in size, in at least one newspaper of general circulation not later than ten (10) calendar days prior to the hearing. - c.
+Notice shall also be emailed, if email addresses are available.
+Notice of the public hearing must also be published once in a newspaper having general circulation in the County not later than ten (10) days prior to the date of the hearing. - b.
+Notice of the public hearing shall be posted on the Planning and Building Department website not less than ten (10) days prior to the date of the hearing. - c.
+If the number of owners to whom notice would be mailed is greater than 1,000, notice may be provided by placing a display advertisement, a minimum one-eighth page in size, in at least one newspaper of general circulation not later than ten (10) calendar days prior to the hearing. - d.
 Notice of the hearing shall also be mailed to each agency expected to provide water, sewage, schools or other essential facilities or services to the subdivision.
-In addition, notice will be given by first-class mail to any person who has filed a written request for such notice with the Planning Commission or Zoning Administrator's Secretary. - d.
+In addition, notice will be given by first-class mail to any person who has filed a written request for such notice with the Planning Commission or Zoning Administrator's Secretary. - e.
 Substantial compliance with these provisions for notice shall be sufficient and a technical failure to comply will not affect the validity of any action authorized by these regulations. - 3.
-Action by Planning Commission or Zoning Administrator Advisory Agency; Findings - a.
-Time Limit on Action - (1) The Planning Commission or Zoning Administrator Advisory Agency must take action to approve, conditionally approve, or deny the tentative map or tentative parcel map within fifty (50) days after certification of an environmental impact report, adoption of a negative declaration, or determination by the County that the project is exempt from the requirements of CEQA (Division 13, commencing with Section 21000 of the State Public Resources Code). - (2) Notwithstanding (1), above, if there has been an extension of time pursuant to Section 21100.2 or 21151.5 of State Public Resources Code to complete and certify an environmental impact report for a project, the County shall approve or disapprove the project within ninety (90) days after certification of the environmental impact report. - (3) The Advisory Agency cannot disapprove an application for a tentative, final, or parcel map in order to comply with the time limits specified herein.
+Action by Planning Commission or Zoning Administrator Advisory Agency: Findings a.
+Time Limit on Action

+- (1) The Planning Commission or Zoning Administrator Advisory Agency must take action to approve, conditionally approve, or deny the tentative map or tentative parcel map within fifty (50) days after certification of an environmental impact report, adoption of a negative declaration, or determination by the County that the project is exempt from the requirements of CEQA (Division 13, commencing with Section 21000 of the State Public Resources Code). - (2) Notwithstanding (1), above, if there has been an extension of time pursuant to Section 21100.2 or 21151.5 of State Public Resources Code to complete and certify an environmental impact report for a project, the County shall approve or disapprove the project within ninety (90) days after certification of the environmental impact report. - (3) The Advisory Agency cannot disapprove an application for a tentative, final, or parcel map in order to comply with the time limits specified herein. - b.
-b.
 Findings for Approval/Denial of a Tentative Map or Tentative Parcel Map

-The Advisory Agency shall make findings, supported by evidence in the project record, when approving or denying deny approval of a tentative map or tentative parcel map7. if it makes In the case of an approval, all of the following findings must be made; in the case of a denial, any only one of the following findings need not be made:
+The Advisory Agency shall make findings, supported by evidence in the project record, when approving or denying deny approval of a tentative map or tentative parcel map,. if it makes In the case of an approval, all of the following findings must be made; in the case of a denial, any only one of the following findings need not be made: